Alex-Blue-prog/Infite-Dragable-Carousel/README.md

 # Infinite Carousel

-This is an infite and dragable carousel that works for mobile and pc
+This is an infinite and dragable carousel that works for mobile and pc

 ## technologies used on this project